-Please note that we do not have any volunteer orientations coming up in July and if you are interested in being a volunteer we invite you to come for HealthServe’s interest night to find out more or if you are ready to get involved please submit your details below and we will get back to you once a volunteering opportunity opens up.
+If you are interested in being a volunteer we invite you to come for HealthServe’s interest night to find out more or if you are ready to get involved please submit your details via our Volunteer Application form found below.

 We are looking for volunteers who are:

 We have 3 types of Volunteering roles at HealthServe:

 Roles to help maintain HealthServe’s weekly operations to meet the needs of hundreds of migrant workers in our clinics and centres.

 Able to commit a minimum of once a month for 2 hours or more (1 clinic session/1 counselling session) for the next 6 months.

 Opportunities for Regular roles are currently found in our Clinics and with our Casework and Social Services department.